Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="840" alt="image" src="https://github.com/user-attachments/assets/439239d3-c500-4deb-8ee2-95b14c866cb1" />

-You should find one record with two attributes: product_name and product_id.
+I find one record with two attributes: product_name and product_id.
 Add a second record to the table.
 Update the JSON data to create a new record:
 <ol>
       <li>Return to the AWS Cloud9 IDE and load the not_an_existing_product.json file in the text editor.</li>
       <li>Replace the product_name value of <best cake> with best pie</li>